 Bill nodded in understanding.
 "Now I understand, Doctor, and I assure you, I don't have a lot planned.
 We're just making some general repairs and adding some new security equipment.
 My only involvement will be seeing to it that every military crew member is properly versed in the ins and outs of the new system.
 That won't take long at all.
 So, you needn't worry."

-"Oh, thank you so much, Admiral," Kristin said appreciatively.
+"Oh, thank you so much, Admiral," Kristin gushed.
 "Well, then, I should be going.
-I have work to do then."
+I have work to do."
 She turned to Nathan.
 "See you at the hotel, Captain."

 Bill and Nathan both watched her go.